deepak1691/demo/README.md

 # new project

-by me and it's all done
+by me and it's all done.